spiral/docs/filters/composite.md

 ```

 ## Child Filter
-You can create complex filters by nesting other filters inside them.
+You can create compound filters by nesting other filters inside them.
 Simply declare field origin as external field class
 to do that:

 ```php